Computacenter plc – Annual report – 31 December 2019

 Initial position and preparation

-We are committed to operating our business and serving our customers in a way that properly manages and mitigates the effects of the UK leaving the EU.
-We will continue to work with our customers and partners to deliver leading IT infrastructure products and services before, during and after the UK’s departure from the EU, including any period of transition.
+We are committed to operating our business and serving our customers in a way that properly manages and mitigates the impact of the UK leaving the EU.
+We will continue to work with our customers and partners to deliver leading IT infrastructure products and services during and after the UK’s departure from the EU, including any period of transition.

 Any trade barriers created as a result of the UK’s departure from the EU have the potential to increase cross-border supply complexity and cause delivery delays.
 We have been in regular dialogue with our suppliers to understand their strategies to deal with these, and to put in place appropriate mitigation strategies to reduce the risk to us and our customers.
 Additionally, we have been closely examining the countries of origin and destination of the deliveries we make to customers from each Integration Center.
 The vast majority of current customer Technology Sourcing product supply is transacted on a country to country basis.
 There are some instances where our UK business ships to Germany and our German business ships to the UK.
 This is primarily due to local customer ordering requirements.
 We have established a process where EU27 requirements of our UK customers will be shipped from Germany and vice versa.

 While the precise outcome of the UK’s departure from the EU is not yet clear, we are confident the imposition of new trade barriers will not require Computacenter to develop fundamentally new Technology Sourcing systems and processes.
 We are confident that adapting existing systems and processes to cope with an additional non-EU trading country, along with our multinational Integration Centers and our experience of international trade, will mean that we are well positioned in this regard.
-In anticipation of a new customs regime following the UK’s departure from the EU, and to mitigate the risk of delays from a potential EU hard border, we have applied for the Authorised Economic Operator (AEO) certification that should facilitate smoother customs clearance.

 Data transfer regulation